 However, these certificates expire and need to be renewed.
 Are you looking for a way to ease the renewal of SSL or TLS certificates for your apps?
 This tutorial walks through how to automate the renewal for you apps, using examples from Red Hat® OpenShift® on IBM Cloud™.

-Before you begin, you need a free IBM Cloud account.
+Before you begin, you need an IBM Cloud account.

 Completing this tutorial should take about 25 minutes.

 Obtain SSL or TLS certificates through certificate authorities